 Our users expect a great experience every time they create something with us.
 For everyone on our team, from the backend Rails rangers to our sweeter-than-candy Customer Delight team, “good enough” is never enough.
 Our users deserve to be wowed.

 While we started out as an infographic maker, we’ve become so much more than that.
 Whether it’s putting together a presentation for your startup or using our text frames to add some flare to stuff around the house, the list of things you can do with Piktochart gets longer every day.

 With that in mind, we’re looking towards the future of Piktochart.
-We’ve made some changes to our interface and our code base to make sure that we’re ready for whatever.
+We’ve made some changes to our interface and our code base to make sure that we’re ready for whatever the future holds.
 We want to make sure that Piktochart is a product that our users keep coming back to again and again.